 With this system, the farmer gets a detailed map of fields sampled, with exact field sizes which are very useful with all the field margins now altering cropping areas.
 We can also carry out stand ‘W’ shape samples of fields to gain a basic representation of nutrients.

-All soil samples are sent away for independent laboratory analysis and results can be back within 10 days of samples been taken.
+All soil samples are sent away for independent laboratory analysis and results can be back within 10 days of samples been taken. [insert image next to this part]

 How do I take a lawn soil sample?